Center for Advancing Justice

-The ARK is an interactive, searchable online database of evidence-based and promising programs serving for the justice-involved.
+The ARK is an interactive, searchable online database of evidence-based and promising programs for serving the justice-involved.
 Programs are catalogued according to individuals’ risk and need profiles and stage of processing.

 Information is provided on how the programs operate, research findings supporting their effectiveness and cost-effectiveness, their indicated target population, and best practices shown to enhance their outcomes.

 At the Center for Advancing Justice, we use the PEOPLE framework to guide our assessment, training, and technical assistance work with both adult and juvenile legal and health systems across the globe.